Glacial Drumlin State Trail: Jefferson to Sullivan

 From Duck Creek Road, it is 1.9 miles to the trail’s junction with U.S. Highway 18.
 Cyclists should exercise caution at this busy intersection.
 Hunting grounds are located north of the trail (near its junction with the highway), so gunshot noises are not uncommon in this area.

-For the next 2 miles the trail parallels the highway.
+For the next two miles the trail parallels the highway.
 It moves away from the road in its last mile.
 A view of Sullivan is seen at the trail’s junction with County Highway F (Main Street).

 Map of trailheads and addresses along this section of the trail.